The CDC (Centers for Disease Control) defines a traumatic brain injury (TBI) as:

 Suffering a closed head injury can produce symptoms that range from mild to severe, based on the degree of damage that was done to the brain.
 While it’s possible for a person to experience a TBI to not have a loss of consciousness, in moderate to severe cases, LOC does usually happen.
 More severe cases of traumatic brain injuries often can result in coma or even death.”

-Those who have suffered a traumatic brain injury will often need other therapies to assist with regaining memory, learning skills, coordination, physical function, speech, and coping mechanisms.
-This is because brain injuries are complex and can affect many aspects of a person’s life, including their emotions and the ability to think clearly.
-In fact, some people cannot work again or complete day-to-day activities.
+Individuals who have experienced a traumatic brain injury often require additional therapies to aid in the recovery of memory, learning abilities, coordination, physical function, speech, and coping mechanisms.
+This is due to the intricate nature of brain injuries, which can impact various aspects of a person’s life, including emotions and cognitive abilities.
+It is not uncommon for individuals to face challenges in returning to work or performing everyday activities.

 Treatment is important.
 A Traumatic Brain Injury if untreated can lead to shortened life span and significant complications.
 According to the Journal of Neurotrauma:

 “Traumatic Brain Injury (TBI) produces both acute and more chronic consequences that lead to permanent disabilities that increase long-term mortality and reduced life expectation.”